yarpc/yab/README.md

                                  of host:ports
       --caller=                  Caller will override the default caller name (which is yab-$USER).
-      --topt=                    Custom options for the specific transport being used
+      --jaeger                   Use the Jaeger tracing client to send Uber style traces and baggage headers -T, --topt=                    Transport options for TChannel, protocol headers for HTTP

 Benchmark Options:
-  -n, --max-requests=            The maximum number of requests to make
+  -n, --max-requests=            The maximum number of requests to make.
+0
-                                 (default: 1000000)
-  -d, --max-duration=            The maximum amount of time to run the
+                                 implies no limit. (default: 0) -d, --max-duration=            The maximum amount of time to run the benchmark for.
+0 implies no duration limit.
-                                 benchmark for (default: 0s)
+                                 (default: 0s)
       --cpus=                    The number of OS threads
       --connections=             The number of TCP connections to use --warmup=                  The number of requests to make to warmup each